apache/maven-dist-tool/src/site/markdown/index.md

 The dist-tool-plugin checks that [Maven release process][6] has been fully applied across every artifact, as listed in [configuration file][4].

-Results are displayed in 3 reports:
+Results are displayed in 4 reports:

 * [Check Source Release][2] report, for checks about artifacts [source release publication][5],

 * [Check Sites][1] report, for checks about documentation sites associated to artifacts,

-* [Check Index page][3] report, for checks about index pages.
+* [Check Index page][3] report, for checks about index pages,

+* [Check Errors][8] report, to display errors found in previous checks.

 In addition, dist-tool-plugin provides report for some interesting information about Maven artifacts: